 Global IP's provide IP flexibility by allowing users to shift workloads between servers (even in different datacenters).
-Global IP's also provide IP persistence by allowing for transitions between servers and CCI's; for example upgrading from a CCI to a dedicated system without having your IP tied to a particular server or VLAN.
+Global IP's also provide IP persistence by allowing for transitions between servers and VSI's; for example upgrading from a VSI to a dedicated system without having your IP tied to a particular server or VLAN.

 To order Global IP's please follow the steps below:

 - Through the portal (control.softlayer.com) navigate to Network, IP Management, Subnets, and then click on "Order IP Addresses".